 The Client’s Role

-Following the removal of the CDM Co-ordinator rolemg any building client must now make suitable arrangements for managing a project under the new regulations.
+Any building client must now make suitable arrangements for managing a project under the new CDM regulations.

-Freeholders and property management companies are affected as building Clients’ whose key responsibilities include:
+Freeholders, developers and property management companies are all affected as building Clients’ whose key responsibilities include the following :

-To ensure that the construction phase health and safety plan is drawn up by the principal contractor
+requiring that the construction phase health and safety plan is drawn up by the principal contractor.

 Where these key appointments are not made, their duties transfer automatically to the property management company, freeholder or client.